youegraillot/lidarr-on-steroids/README.md

   - Deemix as an indexer
   - Deemix as a download client
   - Flac2Custom script connection if `FLAC2CUSTOM_ARGS` is set
+  - clean-downloads script connection to keep your downloads folder *clean* after each imports

 In case you don't want the automagical part (which is really the only value of this image), just set `AUTOCONFIG` environment variable to `false`.